ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 ## Before you start
 {: #static-website-before-you-start}

 Creating a bucket for a static website will require public access.
-However,
+However, using the ContentReader will prevent the listing of

 ## Next steps
 {: #static-website-next-steps}